nimbix/jarvice-helm/README.md

 Please seee the Helm Quickstart Guide for more details: https://helm.sh/docs/intro/quickstart/

 **NOTE:**  This documentation assumes that Helm version 3.0 or newer is being used with the kubernetes cluster.
-Older versions of Helm can be used, but migration to Helm v3 is highly recommended: https://helm.sh/blog/migrate-from-helm-v2-to-helm-v3/
+Older versions of Helm can be used, but the `helm` command examples documented here assume that Helm v3 is installed.
+If an older version of Helm was previously being used with the target kubernetes cluster, migration to Helm v3 is highly recommended: https://helm.sh/blog/migrate-from-helm-v2-to-helm-v3/

 <!--  Comment: helm repo not yet enabled
 After helm is installed, add the `jarvice-master` chart repository:
 ```bash